agruzdev/Yato/README.md

 ### Actors system

 Yato provides a simple actors system implementation, that is developed to look and feel like [Akka](https://akka.io/).
-It supports basic features of an actor system and optional io model for networking (requires `boost` dependency).
+It supports basic features of an actor system and optional io model for networking.

 [More...](./actors/Actors.md)